GivePenny/GherkinSpec/docs/Logging.md

 The `dotnet test` CLI and the Visual Studio Test Explorer both capture logging output from each test that runs and stores it alongside that test's results.
 This means that, when many tests are running in parallel, log messages from different tests don't interweave each other in a confusing fashion in the console.
 Rather, each test's messages can be viewed clearly without messages from other tests that happened to be running at the same time getting in the way.

+Two approaches are available for you to log messages out from your tests.

+### Approach 1: lightweight, no dependencies

-To log messages out, ask for an `ITestLogAccessor` in the constructor of the relevant steps class, and then use it during a method.
+To log messages out without referencing other packages, ask for an `ITestLogAccessor` in the constructor of the relevant steps class, and then use it during a method.
+This approach works out-of-the-box without requiring any custom dependency injection setup code.

 ```csharp
 [Steps]